top of page

 “The two words which form the name Adam Kadmon allude to its paradoxical nature of being, on the one hand a created being–Adam–while on the other hand a manifestation of primordial Divinity–Kadmon.
 For this reason, Adam Kadmon is often seen to represent the archetypal soul of Mashiach, the general yechida of all the souls of Israel, the ultimate “crown” of all of God’s Creation, the Divine “intermediate” which reveals primordial Infinity to finite created reality.”
 R’ Yitzchak Ginsburgh, Adam Kadmon, Primordial Man, Inner.org

 When Adam HaRishon (the First Man) sinned, all souls were bound up in his like a patchwork quilt.
 Adam had the level of yechida, containing all souls within himself.
 When he sinned, all the souls were stained by the counsel of the serpent.
-Likewise, the Soul of the Mashiach is an all encompassing soul.
+Likewise, the Soul of the Mashiach is an all-encompassing soul.
 When one makes teshuvah, repentance, his soul is taken from the Soul of Adam HaRishon and woven into the Soul of Adam Ilaya (the Heavenly Adam).
 Paul speaks of this concept in 1 Corinthians,

 “The first man (אדם הראשון), Adam, became a living soul.’
 The last Adam (אדם האחרון) became a life-giving spirit…The first man is of the earth, made of dust.
 The second man is the Lord from heaven.”
 1 Corinthians 15:45-47